dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Add Items Using splice()
+# Copy Array Items Using slice()

-Remember in the last challenge we mentioned that splice() can take up to three parameters?
-Well, you can use the third parameter, comprised of one or more element(s), to add to the array.
-This can be incredibly useful for quickly switching out an element, or a set of elements, for another.

-const numbers = [10, 11, 12, 12, 15];
-const startIndex = 3;
-const amountToDelete = 1;

-numbers.splice(startIndex, amountToDelete, 13, 14);
-console.log(numbers);

-The second occurrence of 12 is removed, and we add 13 and 14 at the same index.
-The numbers array would now be [ 10, 11, 12, 13, 14, 15 ].

-Here, we begin with an array of numbers.
-Then, we pass the following to splice(): The index at which to begin deleting elements (3), the number of elements to be deleted (1), and the remaining arguments (13, 14) will be inserted starting at that same index.
-Note that there can be any number of elements (separated by commas) following amountToDelete, each of which gets inserted.
+The next method we will cover is slice().
+Rather than modifying an array, slice() copies or extracts a given number of elements to a new array, leaving the array it is called upon untouched. slice() takes only 2 parameters — the first is the index at which to begin extraction, and the second is the index at which to stop extraction (extraction will occur up to, but not including the element at this index).
+Consider this:

+let weatherConditions = ['rain', 'snow', 'sleet', 'hail', 'clear'];

+let todaysWeather = weatherConditions.slice(1, 3);

+todaysWeather would have the value ['snow', 'sleet'], while weatherConditions would still have ['rain', 'snow', 'sleet', 'hail', 'clear'].

+In effect, we have created a new array by extracting elements from an existing array.

-We have defined a function, htmlColorNames, which takes an array of HTML colors as an argument.
-Modify the function using splice() to remove the first two elements of the array and add 'DarkSalmon' and 'BlanchedAlmond' in their respective places.
+We have defined a function, forecast, that takes an array as an argument.
+Modify the function using slice() to extract information from the argument array and return a new array that contains the string elements warm and sunny.

 ## Tests:-

-Waiting: htmlColorNames should return ["DarkSalmon", "BlanchedAlmond", "LavenderBlush", "PaleTurquoise", "FireBrick"]
+Waiting: forecast should return ["warm", "sunny"]
-Waiting: The htmlColorNames function should utilize the splice() method
+Waiting: The forecast function should utilize the slice() method
-Waiting: You should not use shift() or unshift().
-Waiting: You should not use array bracket notation.